Determining where growth is occurring in the vCenter Server database (1028356)

 - Right-click the vCenter Server database and select Tasks > Shrink > Files.

 - By default, the currently allocated space and available free space is shown for the database.
-Take note of the Currently allocated space and the Available free space.
+Note the currently allocated space and the available free space.

 - Click File type and select Log from the dropdown.
-The Currently allocated space and the Available free space fields change to show the space allocated and available for the Transaction Log.
-Take note of the Currently allocated space and the Available free space.
+The currently allocated space and the available free space fields change to show the space allocated and available for the Transaction Log.
+Note the currently allocated space and the available free space.

 The Currently allocated space field gives the actual physical disk space usage of the database.
 The Available free space gives the amount of space in the database which is free within the allocated space.

 From the information noted in these fields, you can make a judgement on the allocation of the disk space.
 Depending on where the space is allocated, proper steps can be taken to address the issue.
 The next sections discuss how to validate what is causing the usage of the space.

 The vCenter Server database is a complex database and there are several areas that can cause problems.
-Out of the many tables in vCenter Server, there are very few which accumulate data during regular operation.
-These tables do accumulate data during regular operation:
+Out of the many tables in vCenter Server, there are a very few which accumulate data during regular operation.
+These tables accumulate data during regular operation:

 - vpx_hist_stat1 to vpx_hist_stat4 in vCenter Server 4.x and vpx_hist_stat1_n to vpx_hist_stat4_n in vCenter Server 5.x – These tables store the collected performance data information.

 - vpx_sample_time1 to vpx_sample_time4 – These tables store the reference time frames for the performance data in the vpx_hist_stat tables.